Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 This review was produced by SmartAsset based on publicly available information.
 The named firm and its financial professionals have not reviewed, approved, or endorsed this review and are not responsible for its accuracy.
 Review content is produced by SmartAsset independently of any business relationships that might exist between SmartAsset and the named firm and its financial professionals, and firms and financial professionals having business relationships with SmartAsset receive no special treatment or consideration in SmartAsset’s reviews.
 This page contains links to SmartAsset’s financial advisor matching tool, which may or may not match you with the firm mentioned in this review or its financial professionals.

-Balentine is a fee-only firm, meaning it earns income exclusively from the fees it collects from clients.
-This is different from a fee-based firm, which earns additional compensation from sources like insurance sales or security transactions.
+As a fee-only firm, Balentine earns compensation exclusively from the fees it collects from clients.
+This is different from a fee-based firm, which may earn additional compensation from sources like insurance sales or security transactions, or employ advisors who can earn this form of compensation.

 Balentine Background

-Balentine was founded in 2009 but only began doing business in 2010.
-The firm is principally owned by Balentine Partners, LLC, which is itself owned by nine officers and employees of Balentine.
+Balentine was founded in 2009 and began doing business in 2010.
+The firm is principally owned by Balentine Partners, LLC, which is itself owned by nine officers or employees of Balentine.
 Chairman Robert M. Balentine and his family trust hold more than a quarter of the firm’s shares.

 There's a sizable team of advisors on staff between this firm’s two locations in Atlanta and Raleigh.
-Across this group, there are various certifications, including the certified financial planner (CFP), chartered financial analyst (CFA), certified trust and financial advisor (CTFA), and more.
+Across this group, there are various credentialed advisors, including Certified Financial Planner™ (CFPs®), chartered financial analysts (CFAs), certified trust and financial advisors (CTFAs), among others.

 Balentine Types of Clients and Minimum Account Sizes

 Balentine generally requires clients to have at least $5 million in investable assets.
-The firm maintains discretion to waive or lower this minimum, however.
+The firm maintains discretion to waive or lower this minimum.

 Services Offered by Balentine